-Why does the Torah say that Yakov placed his sons and wives on the camels before his wives?
+Why does the Torah say that Yaakov placed his sons on the camels before his wives?

-Bereishis Rabah 74:5: We learn that a Chacham puts his sons first (Yakov married in order to have children - Gur Aryeh).
-A fool (Esav) puts his wives first (36:6; Esav married for lust).
+Bereishis Rabah 74:5: We learn that a Chacham puts his sons first, and a fool (Esav) puts his wives first (36:6).
 1

-Malbim: In four ways, Yakov made it appear that he does not flee, so people would assume that Lavan knows, so they need not tell him. (a) One who flees first sends his wealth stealthily, and then flees with his household.
-Yakov first put his family on the camels, and then sent his wealth with his slaves (verse 18). (b) He openly put them on the camels. (c) He took his Metaltelim; one who flees normally sells them beforehand. (d) He openly told people that he is going to his father Yitzchak in Eretz Kena'an.
+Malbim: In four ways, Yaakov made it appear that he does not flee, so people would assume that Lavan knows, so they need not tell him. (a) One who flees first sends his wealth stealthily, and then flees with his household.
+Yaakov first put his family on the camels, and then sent his wealth with his slaves (31:18). (b) He openly put them on the camels. (c) He took his Metaltelim; one who flees normally sells them beforehand. (d) He openly told people that he is going to his father Yitzchak in Eretz Kena'an.

-Ha'Emek Davar: He put his sons first, for they were used to riding on camels, and afterwards his wives, due to fear (since they ride side saddle, for modesty, and are prone to fall.
+Ha'amek Davar: He put his sons first, for they were used to riding on camels, and afterwards his wives, due to fear (since they ride side-saddle, for modesty, and are prone to fall).
 2

 QUESTIONS ON RASHI

 Rashi writes: "'His sons and his wives' - Yaakov put the men before the women; whereas Esav put the women before the men (36:6)."
 What does this distinction reflect about Yaakov and Esav?